 Intermap was formed on January 31, 1996 and commenced active business operations on September 1, 1996.
 On November 11, 1996 the Company acquired all of the assets that had comprised the image mapping services division of Intera Information Technologies Corporation ("IITC").
+On February 25, 1997, Intermap amalgamated with a junior capital pool corporation (effectively a publicly listed shell company) listed on the Alberta Stock Exchange (now the TSX Venture Exchange).

-These assets included cash and cash equivalents, employees, contracts, software, equipment, and goodwill.
+The assets acquired from IITC included cash and cash equivalents, employees, contracts, software, equipment, and goodwill.
 On November 11, 1996, Intermap acquired the rights to certain digital mapping technology under a Transfer, Assignment, and License Agreement (the "ERIM Agreement") among Intermap, Environmental Research Institute of Michigan ("ERIM"), and Intermap U.S.A.

 ERIM had developed a digital mapping technology known as interferometric synthetic aperture radar for elevation ("IFSAR") with funding from the United States of America Defense Advanced Research Projects Authority ("DARPA").
 Under the agreement between ERIM and DARPA, any commercial exploitation of the system had to be conducted through a United States based company.
 Under the ERIM Agreement, ERIM assigned its rights to commercially exploit the technology to Intermap U.S.A.
 The original ERIM technology formed the basis of Intermap's IFSAR mapping technology, however, as a result of continuous improvement initiatives, Intermap has since replaced all of the software code that controls, operates, and processes the data associated with the IFSAR system.
 To date, more than 95 percent of the original hardware has also been replaced.
 Intermap's improvements to the original ERIM technology have resulted in elevation accuracy improvements of more than six times and resolution improvements of more than four times, compared to the original ERIM technology.
-ERIM (now part of General Dynamics) retained the ability to license the original IFSAR technology to other parties; however, ERIM has no rights to any of the software or new hardware designs and improvements created by Intermap.
+ERIM retained the ability to license the original IFSAR technology to other parties; however, ERIM has no rights to any of the software or new hardware designs and improvements created by Intermap.
 To date, ERIM has not licensed its IFSAR technology to any other entity.